Robla School District

 • Students may not use computers or the network without permission from a staff member

-Parents and users (including staff and students) should understand that steps are taken to mitigate the connection to or the downloading of offensive material.
-However, due to the dynamic nature of the Internet, there is no fail-safe way to insure that students or staff are completely isolated from controversial, offensive or questionable content.
+Parents, staff and students should understand that Robla has implemented measures to prevent access to or download of offensive material.
+However, due to the dynamic nature of the Internet, there is no fail-safe way to ensure that students or staff are completely isolated from controversial, offensive or questionable content.

-Every school year, as part of the welcome back packet provided by your child(ren)'s school, parents and students are required to sign and submit an internet access and use policy.
-A signed form must be received before a student will be given access to the internet and various devices such as iPads and Chromebooks.
+Each year, parents and students are required to sign and submit acknowledgement of Robla's internet access and use policy.
+A signed form must be received before a student will be given access to technology resources.

 To download a copy of the parent consent form, see the link below.